trafalmejo/trafalmejo.github.io/_posts/2017-11-03-WannaBrain.md

 ## Technical issues

 - 8 Ohms speaker's power is nothing (too low).
-As a recomendation, It's useful to have a built-in amplifier module to make louder.
+As a recomendation, It's useful to have a built-in amplifier module to make it louder.

 - When you touch the jello, you make it shake indeed, so the shake feedback produced by the servo is almost invisible.